Don't Give Up (Peter Gabriel and Kate Bush song): Jann Klose and Annie Haslam version

 Jann Klose and Renaissance vocalist and painter Annie Haslam released their version, produced by Rave Tesar in June 2017.
 The recording features Jann Klose on acoustic guitar and lead vocals, Annie Haslam on lead vocals, John Arbo on upright bass, Rob Mitzner on cajon and Rave Tesar on keys.
 Proceeds from the sale of the recording benefit Desmond Tutu's TutuDesk foundation.

 Shannon Noll and Natalie Bassingthwaighte version

 A cover version was recorded by Australian artist Shannon Noll and former Rogue Traders frontwoman Natalie Bassingthwaighte.
-It was produced by Michael "fingaz" Mugisha who also produced hits for Jessica Mauboy, Big Brovaz and recorded for the compilation Home: Songs of Hope & Journey.
+It was produced by Michael Mugisha, who also produced hits for Jessica Mauboy and Big Brovaz.
 It was released as a charity single for the depression organisation Beyond Blue.
-It was the most added song to Australian radio in its first week.
-It made its debut at number seven on the Australian Singles Chart, and, in its second week, climbed to number two with a Platinum certification.
-The song was also performed live on the fifth season of Dancing with the Stars.
+It was the most-added song to Australian radio during its first week.
+It made its debut at number seven on the Australian Singles Chart, and, during its second week, climbed to number two with a platinum certification.
 The music video features Noll and Bassingthwaighte in the studio recording the single.